Climber.Org Driving Directions

 The trailhead for St Mary's Pass (waypoint STMARY) is where many people start for Stanislaus Peak or Sonora Peak.
 This trail heads north from Hwy 108, less than a mile west of Sonora Pass.

-The trailhead for peaks south of Hwy 108 (like Leavitt) is at Sonora Pass itself (waypoint SONORP).
+The trailhead for peaks south of Hwy 108 (like Leavitt) is at Sonora Pass itself (waypoint SONPAS).
 There is no parking exactly at Sonora Pass, but about 0.1 mile west of the pass there is a small paved road that leads up and east to some picnic tables with a great sunrise view, an outhouse, and parking.
 This is where the Pacific Crest Trail crosses Hwy 108.

 Leavitt Meadow